k98kurz/sqloquent/dox.md

 ##### `save() -> None:`

+Persists the relation to the database.
+Raises UsageError if the relation is incomplete.

 ##### `reload() -> BelongsTo:`

 Reload the relation from the database.
 Return self in monad pattern.

 ##### `create_property() -> property:`

 Creates a property that can be used to set relation properties on models.
+Sets the relevant post-init hook to set up the relation on newly created models.
+Setting the secondary property on the instance will raise a TypeError if the precondition check fails.

 ### `BelongsToMany(Relation)`